segmentio/go-sqlite3/README.md

 to update our Segment internal code without needing to add a Go build tag to every project that includes this library.

+In the future, we should just be able to merge in upstream/master, or rebase our one commit on top of upstream/master, and just keep force pushing.

 # Description

 A sqlite3 driver that conforms to the built-in database/sql interface.